One dead, four others injured in Los Angeles mansion party shooting

 "We are treating this as a gang-related homicide," he added.

-The gathering itself had garnered attention throughout the evening, as it took place amid a global pandemic that has led to more than 4.7 million deaths nationwide.
+The gathering itself had garnered attention throughout the evening, as it took place amid a global pandemic that has led to more than 4.7 million cases nationwide.
 Health experts and officials have pointed to large gatherings as one of several causes for the spikes in cases.

 California Gov. Gavin Newsom rolled back the state's reopening plans on July 13, amid surges in coronavirus.